DevelopersToolbox/template-python-project/.github/SECURITY.md

 * Prepare fixes for all releases still under maintenance.
 These fixes will be released as fast as possible.

-We will endeavor to keep you informed of the progress towards a fix and full announcement, and may ask for additional information or guidance.
+We will endeavour to keep you informed of the progress towards a fix and full announcement, and may ask for additional information or guidance.

 ## Comments on this Policy